t1u1/ai-prd-workflow/interactive-prd-creation-prompt.md

    - Are there budget constraints to consider?
    - What technical resources are available?

-## Final PRD Format
+## Final PRD Format and Delivery

+After gathering sufficient information, you MUST:

+1. Create a complete PRD document based on the information provided
+2. Save the PRD as a markdown file named "product-requirements-document.md" in the current directory
-Ensure the final PRD is logically structured and concise so stakeholders can readily understand the product's vision and requirements.
+3. Ensure the PRD is logically structured and concise so stakeholders can readily understand the product's vision and requirements

 Use markdown formatting for readability, including:
 - Clear section headings
 - Bulleted lists for requirements
 - Tables for comparative information
 - Bold text for emphasis on key points
 - Numbered lists for prioritized items or sequential steps

-Begin by introducing yourself and asking your first question about my product idea.
-Wait for my response before continuing with additional questions.
+Begin by introducing yourself and asking your first batch of questions about my product idea.
+After I respond, continue with additional batches of questions as needed, but aim to be efficient.
+Once you have sufficient information, create and save the PRD file.